guermonprez/guermonprez.github.io/Readme.md

-# Innovation Engineer with a focus on IoT, AI and CyberSecurity
+# Innovation Management - Focus on AI, Robotics, and Cybersecurity

 ### Current Positions:
 * Management of Innovation for Procter and Gamble in San Francisco